AckerApple/bind-sql-string/README.md

     AND    st.SomeStringColumn = :someStringValue
     AND    st.SomeDate BETWEEN :startDate AND :endDate
     AND    st.SomeOtherColumn<:someNumberValue
-    AND    st.SomInColumn IN (:someStringValue,'B','C')
+    AND    st.SomeInColumn IN (:someStringValue,'B','C')
     AND    st.SomeOtherColumn = 2+:someStringValue
     AND    st.SomeStringArg = 'keep this '':binding'''
+    AND    st.SomeStringColumn IN (:multipleValues)
 `;

 const bindings = {
     someNumberValue:  1,
     someStringValue:  "He's got value",
     startDate: Date.now(),
-    endDate: Date.now()
+    endDate: Date.now(),
+    multipleValues: ["A", "B", "C"]
 };

 const setup = queryBind(sql, bindings);